 We are subject to financial market risks, including changes in interest rates.
-At December 31, 2014, 68% of our debt investments bore interest based on floating rates, such as LIBOR, the Federal Funds Rate or the Prime Rate.
+At December 31, 2015, 70% of our debt investments bore interest based on floating rates, such as LIBOR, the Federal Funds Rate or the Prime Rate.
 The interest rates on such investments generally reset by reference to the current market index after one to six months.
-At December 31, 2014, the percentage of our total debt investments that bore floating rate interest subject to an interest rate floor was 62%.
+At December 31, 2015, of those floating rate debt investments, 96% contained an interest rate floor.
 Floating rate investments subject to a floor generally reset by reference to the current market index after one to six months only if the index exceeds the floor.

-While hedging activities may mitigate our exposure to adverse changes in interest rates, they also may limit our ability to participate in the benefits of lower interest rates with respect to our portfolio of investments.
+While hedging activities may help to insulate us against adverse changes in interest rates, they also may limit our ability to participate in the benefits of lower interest rates with respect to our portfolio of investments.
 There can be no assurance that we will be able to effectively hedge our interest rate risk.
-During the years ended December 31, 2014, 2013 and 2012, we did not engage in any interest rate hedging activity.
+During the years ended December 31, 2015, 2014 and 2013, we did not engage in any interest rate hedging activity.